Our children are often the best mirrors. Over time, I have taken a step back and realized I needed to clean up my communication.

 Example: "I am not willing to buy that, would you like me to put it on your birthday wish list?"

-Explained: If we’re being honest, we often CAN afford the $5 lego at checkout, we’re just not willing to purchase it.
-But then buy a $5 almond milk latte from Starbucks.
+Explained: If we're being honest, we can technically afford the $5 lego at checkout, we're just not willing to purchase it (but then we'll buy a $5 almond milk latte).
 Instead of blaming our finances and creating feelings of scarcity, own your limit, then offer ideas to help them learn how to get it, such as a birthday gift or using allowance money.

 9. "Stop, breathe, now ask for what you want."